Compound Poisson approximation for regularly varying fields with application to sequence alignment: Regularly varying fields

-Property (\ref{eq:AC}) below provides a sufficient condition for the intensity convergence \eqref{eq:independentblocksconvergence_idcase} to hold.
-It is used in the literature under the name finite mean cluster size condition or the anticlustering condition.
+Property (\ref{eq:AC}) below provides one sufficient condition for this convergence to hold.
+It appears in the time series literature under the name finite mean cluster size condition or the anticlustering condition.

 \begin{hypothesis} There exists a sequence of positive integers $(r_n)_{n}$ satisfying $r_n\toi$, $r_n/n\to 0$, and for every $u>0$,

 \end{hypothesis}